synaptics-astra/doc/yocto.rst

 Obtain the sources
 ------------------

-The sources of the Synaptics Yocto release can be downloaded by cloning a `top level git repo <https://github.com/synaptics-astra/sdk>`_.
+The sources of the Astra Yocto release can be downloaded by cloning a `top level git repo <https://github.com/synaptics-astra/sdk>`_.
 The repository contains all the required layers as submodules.